 Important Financial Aid Information

-- The financial aid proposal lists all of the financial aid that a student is eligible to receive at GCC.
-This proposal should be reviewed as soon as it is received.
+- Your financial aid proposal lists all of the financial aid you are eligible for at GCC.
+Review this proposal as soon as you receive it.
 It is not necessary to return the document.
-If you want to decline their college work-study or student loan and/or they receive other financial aid not listed on the financial aid proposal, contact the GCC Financial Aid Office.
+If you want to decline any of your financial aid such as a student loan and/or you believe you are eligible for other financial aid not listed in your financial aid proposal, contact the GCC Financial Aid Office.
 A revised award will be calculated after these changes have been submitted.
-Students can view all of their financial aid and account information online at https://mygcc.gogebic.edu/ics/.
+You can view all of your financial aid and account information online at www.gogebic.edu, under My GCC.

-- If a student totally withdraws from GCC or quits attending classes before 60% of the semester enrollment period has passed, they may need to pay a portion of their financial aid back to GCC and/or the federal financial aid programs.
-If a student fails to begin attendance in any class, the class will not be counted in the studentís enrollment status for financial aid purposes and you may need to repay a part of your financial aid back to the financial aid may need to be repaid.
+- If you totally withdraw from GCC or quit attending classes before 60% of the semester enrollment period has passed, you will need to pay a portion of your financial aid back to GCC and/or the federal financial aid programs.
+If you fail to begin attendance in any class, the class will not be counted in your enrollment status for financial aid purposes and you may need to repay a part of your financial aid back to the financial aid program.
 Repayment can occur at any time during the academic year, depending on the receipt of this information by the GCC Financial Aid Office.

-- Students must complete the three steps in How to Apply for a Federal Direct Student Loan before any loan proceeds can be disbursed.
-The financial aid proposal may have indicated that the student was eligible to receive a student loan, but this does not mean that the student has applied for the loan.
-If a student requests a loan amount that is greater than what is listed on their Financial Aid Proposal or the student receives additional financial aid in excess of $500, the student may be required to fill out a Budget Worksheet.
+- You must complete the three steps in How to Apply for a Federal Direct Loan before any loan proceeds can be disbursed.
+Your financial aid proposal may have told you that you were eligible to receive a student loan.
+This does not mean you have applied for the loan.
+If you request a loan amount greater than what is listed in your financial aid proposal or you receive financial aid at a later date in excess of $500, you may be required to fill out a Budget Worksheet.
 Parent loans are also available.
 Contact the GCC Financial Aid Office for additional information and visit www.StudentLoans.gov.
 Student loans are only approved for educational expenses.

-All students must file a FAFSA every year.
+You must file a FAFSA every year.
 Financial aid is not automatically renewable.